The Best Exercise To Improve Your Core Strength

-For many, still, sit-ups, appear to be an appropriate core exercise or maybe the plank with some weird and wonderful adaptations thrown in for good measure.
-Taking a step back from this approach, is it really appropriate to exercise your ‘core’ separate to the rest of your body, and what is your ‘core’?!
+For many, sit-ups still appear to be an appropriate core exercise, or maybe the plank with some weird and wonderful adaptations thrown in for good measure.
+Taking a step back from this approach, is it appropriate to exercise your ‘core’ separately from the rest of your body?
+What is your ‘core’?

 What are the core muscles of the body?

 Let’s start with discussing what your ‘core’ is.
-Whilst reading this article I want you to ignore your own understanding of where the ‘core’ is and think about what it performs.
-Try and think of some attributes of the core.
+While reading this article, I want you to ignore your understanding of the ‘core’ and think about what it performs.
+Try to think of some attributes of the core.
 What does it provide you and your body with?
 What would happen if you didn’t have a core?
-Now put this into context with your daily life: how would it affect your lifestyle – going to work, enjoy your hobbies, driving, having massage treatment, doing the dishes, etc.?!
+Now put this into context with your daily life: how would it affect your lifestyle – going to work, enjoying your hobbies, driving, having massage treatment, doing the dishes, etc.?!

-Hopefully, you’ve have come up with some things that help you function through these activities along the line of balance, stability, coordination, efficiency, strength, etc. So if all these things stem from what the core provides, then is just the abdominal area that provides the core the basis of the strong core?
+Hopefully, you’ve come up with some things that help you function through these activities, such as line balance, stability, coordination, efficiency, strength, etc. So, if all these things stem from what the core provides, is it just the abdominal area that offers the core the basis of a strong core?

 The Basis Of The Strong Core

-Might the core actually include proprioceptors underneath the feet to stabilize a standing position, the adductor and abductors to stabilize the knees and hip during motion, the back muscles to support lumbar extension and many other muscle groups?!
+Might the core include proprioceptors underneath the feet to stabilize a standing position, the adductor and abductors to stabilize the knees and hips during motion, the back muscles to support lumbar extension, and many other muscle groups?!

 The key is that and that alone…groups.
-Muscles, unless tested in a laboratory, do not operate on their own exercises that isolate muscle groups do nothing more make you strong in that very specific environment and nothing more.
-Performing sit-up is a good exercise for someone needing to strengthen their body in order to sit-up and get out of bed, but if you’re able-bodied, is a sit-up appropriate exercise?
+Unless tested in a laboratory, muscles do not operate on exercises that isolate muscle groups and do nothing more than make you strong in that specific environment and nothing more.
+Performing sit-ups is a good exercise for someone needing to strengthen their body to get out of bed, but if you’re non-disabled, is a sit-up appropriate exercise?

 Is A Sit-Up Appropriate Exercise

-Firstly because sit-up starts from a lying or sitting position with flexed hips, the gluteus is deactivated making it very unlikely that the transverse abdomens will work.
-Secondly, the movement of sit-up is hip and some spinal flexion, and if the transverse isn’t working then synergistic dominance will leave the hip flexor group facilitating the movement.
+Firstly, because a sit-up starts from a lying or sitting position with flexed hips, the gluteus is deactivated, making it very unlikely that the transverse abdomens will work.
+Secondly, the movement of a sit-up involves hip and some spinal flexion.
+If the transverse isn’t working, synergistic dominance will leave the hip flexor group facilitating the movement.

 This is not so great as due the amount of time we all spend seated, this group of muscles is typically overactive, tonic and practically a bully.
 In addition to this, with the gluteus and transverse out of the equation, what is supporting the lumbar and subsequently higher component of the spine?
 Well, the short answer is, not the areas that should be.